x-tabdeveloping/topicwizard/docs/usage.topics.rst

     :width: 800
     :alt: Topic map.

-Topic positions are calculated from model parameters (the topic-term matrix) with t-distributed Stochastic Neighbor Embeddings.
+Topic positions are calculated from model parameters (the topic-term matrix) with UMAP.
 The graph is draggable with the cursor and zoomable by scrolling.
 To select a topic click on it.